Railways in Hereford: Hereford Railway

-Hereford, Hay & Brecon Railway
+Hereford, Hay and Brecon Railway

-The Hereford, Hay and Brecon Railway was incorporated in 1859.
+This railway was incorporated in 1859.
 It opened between Hereford and Moorhampton to goods traffic on 24 October 1862, to Eardisley for goods and passengers on 30 June 1863 and reached Hay-on-Wye on 11 July 1864.

-Initially the company used the short-lived Moorfields station to the west of the city but later used Barton and then Barrs Court station.
+Initially, the company used the short-lived Moorfields station, to the west of the city, but later used Barton and then Barrs Court station.

 The railway was taken over by the Midland Railway in 1874.

-The line closed to passengers on 31 December 1962, and was shut finally in 1964.
+The line closed to passengers on 31 December 1962 and was shut completely in 1964.